rlannon/N64-Converter/README.md

 * Upload the `.ino` file to your Arduino
 * Connect the controller and LEDs to the board as described
 * Connect the Arduino to your computer via USB
-* Run the Python script `comm.py`
+* Run the Python script `n64.py`

 Everything in the Python script should happen automatically; it will try to find and connect to the Arduino and establish a serial connection, fixing any issues it can as they arise.
+While the Arduino may be connected to the computer after the script is run, this doesn't always work and so you may have to try executing the script again once the Arduino is plugged in.

 Currently, establishing a serial connection with the Arduino requires either the board information to be reported by `pyserial` (works on windows systems when connecting to the COM ports) or for the board's VID:PID to be known.
 A more general fix is being worked out to get the device information from the Linux OS, though the fix for the time being is to simply require the board model and use a dictionary.
 This also filters out unsupported board types, though I have only tested on the Uno so I can't know for sure which boards would work for this.